Search This Blog

 After the absolute classic between Bigelow and Doink, "Macho Man" Randy Savage made his final in-ring match for the WWF.
 Well, not very much actually occurred in the ring, but it was a match.
 The storyline leading up to the Savage vs. Crush fight was focused on a supposedly strained friendship between the two.
 Who knew they were even friends?

 Still a year or so before his "convict" persona, Crush had since given up his bright orange "Kona Crush" persona and was now wearing mostly black, purple, and silver, having turned heel when he aligned himself with Mr. Fuji.
 Randy Savage had been discarded as an in-ring talent and has spent the past year or so at the announce booth.
 On a Monday Night Raw from 1993, Yokozuna assaulted Crush (allowing him the time off to change over from orange Crush to black Crush) in an injury angle.
-Savage was one of the many wrestlers that entered the ring to try to stop the assault, and upon Crush's return, he singled out Savage for not helping sooner.
+Savage was one of the many wrestlers who entered the ring to try to stop the assault, and upon Crush's return, he singled out Savage for not helping sooner.
 At Survivor Series 1993, Savage and Crush caused each other to be eliminated from their respective matches, and the feud slow boiled it's way to Wrestlemania.
 In the Falls Count Anywhere match at Wrestlemania 10, for whatever silly reason, the rules were changed so that any time a wrestler was pinned, he had 60 seconds to make it back to the ring or he would lose the match.

 Savage attacked before the bell rang and the match continued outside the ring for a while.
 Mr. Fuji interfered numerous times using the Japanese flag or the dreaded salt in the eyes/baby powder trick.
 Savage scored a pinfall outside, but then Fuji helped Crush back to the ring before the 60 second time limit, and the match continued.
 Eventually, they brawled up the aisle and into the backstage area where The Macho Man pinned Crush.